In our previous post, we discussed the cause of oily skin and pimples. We would be remiss if we didn’t also discuss bacteria.

 BPO is highly effective in treating acne due to its ability to quickly kill bacteria, unclog pores, and decrease sebum production.
 It helps to unclog pores by breaking down excess keratin, allowing for the drainage of sebum.
 However, BPO is not recommended by most estheticians due to its unpleasant side effects; many people experience skin irritation in the form of redness and dryness.

 Salicylic acid is a more gentle acne treatment; in addition to its antibacterial properties, this compound helps to regulate cell turnover and promote exfoliation.
 Salicylic acid is highly keratolytic and comedolytic, meaning it is able to enter the pore and dissolve keratin, oils, and cellular debris.
 It also has anti-inflammatory properties which help to minimize redness and inflammation.

 Sulfacetamide is a sulfur-containing antibacterial agent that is used for the treatment of acne and seborrheic dermatitis.
 It is very effective in killing a wide variety of bacteria and fungi.
 However, this product is less commonly recommended due to its side effects, which include irritation, burning, and stinging.
 People who are sensitive to sulfur should avoid products containing sulfacetamide.

-There are other ingredients to look for like Commiphora myrrha oil and benzyl alcohol found in the S4 Skincare line, like Face + Body Toner.
+There are other ingredients to look for like Commiphora myrrha oil and benzyl alcohol.
 The Simplified Facial Cleanser is formulated with cranberry extract to provide antibacterial and antioxidant properties.
 These products offer antibacterial benefits without the harsh side effects.

 In the final post of our 3-part trilogy, we will discuss internal bacteria and describe what happens on the inside and how it affects the outside.